akeneo/pim-docs/cookbook/import_export/automate-import-exports.rst

     app/console akeneo:batch:job csv_product_import --env=prod

 .. tip::
-    Don't forget to add --env=prod to avoid memory leaks in dev environement (the default environment for commands)
+    Don't forget to add --env=prod to avoid memory leaks in dev environment (the default environment for commands)

 You can also provide a custom configuration (in JSON format) for the job: